dwyl/contributing/README.md

 3. Perform a quick search through the existing issues for the project with the keywords you identified e.g: https://github.com/dwyl/time/issues?utf8=%E2%9C%93&q=is%3Aissue%20email if email was your keyword.
 4. Once you are (quite) sure there is no existing issue/story covering what you want to solve/create move on to creating ... (see: steps below)

-At dwyl we use _issues_ to log our user stories and technical tasks for a given project.
-User stories are higher level issues that describe certain functionalities of the application you're building.
-These user stories get broken down into smaller **_technical_** tasks.
+### Issues > Validation

+After creating an issue/story (before you estimate the time required or start working on it) get people's input/feedback to confirm that the description of the story is clear, has enough detail and addresses a real need/issue.

 Here is our work flow step-by-step for creating and developing a user story and its technical tasks:

 **NOTE:** Please avoid working on something before a relevant issue has been opened.
 Once the issue has been discussed and accepted then work can begin to solve it.